 Liquidity risk is the risk that the Company may not be able to meet its present and future cash and collateral obligations without incurring unacceptable losses.
 The Company's objective is to, at all times maintain optimum levels of liquidity to meet it cash and collateral requirements.
 The Company closely monitors its liquidity position and deploys a robust cash management system.
-It maintains adequate sources of financing including loans, debt, and overdraft from both domestic and international banks at an optimized cost.
-It also enjoys strong access to domestic and international capital markets across various debt and hybrid instruments.
+It maintains adequate sources of financing including loans, debt, and overdraft from both domestic and international capital markets across various debt and hybrid instruments.